The Plan: Winking, blinding and eye-watering Coalition negligence

 The Morrison Government is fobbing us off with a tissue of lies, a wink, a nudge and a glossy pamphlet, writes managing editor Michelle Pini.

-If the plan is to do nothing and look both idiotic and criminally negligent on the world stage while doing it, then the Morrison Government’s latest climate policy plan, which is optimistically being referred to as “The Plan”, is the most successful document conceived by this Government so far.
+IF THE PLAN is to do nothing and look both idiotic and criminally negligent on the world stage while doing it, then the Morrison Government’s latest climate policy plan, which is optimistically being referred to as “The Plan”, is the most successful document conceived by this Government so far.

 If the plan is to accept millions in secret donations while creating an administrative and communication fortress that no member of the public can penetrate, then the members of this Federal Government and the public servants employed to assist them have excelled.